On two occasions this week I sat with innovation heads who said their market strategy is to remain a close follower.

 Staying close to home for a second and gig-driver Insurtech Zego has secured an insurance broker licence in France.
 Interesting.
 The new licence will support the company’s continued expansion in Europe regardless of oncoming Brexit regulations.

-Out in India and payments giant Paytm is stepping fully into the insurance market.
+Out in India and payments giant Paytm is stepping fully into the insurance market strategy.
 Having dipped a toe as a corporate agent since 2015, when they partnered with a growing list of big domestic players such as ICICI Prudential Life, Paytm will now become a full intermediary with their own broker license, with customers accessing policy admin and claims services at selected merchant points.

 How quickly the world changes.